paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 There are a few caveats, though...

-Since Git Worktrees are placed on different directories, you still need to setup your application (e.g. `bundle install`, `cargo build`), especially if you intend to run it or enable LSP (Language Server Protocol) servers.
-When starting services with `foreman start` or `docker-compose up` you must also take care to avoid port conflicts or exhausting system resources.
+Since Git Worktrees are placed on different directories, you still need to set up your application (e.g. `bundle install`, `cargo build`), especially if you intend to run it or enable LSP (Language Server Protocol) servers.
+When starting services with `foreman start` or `docker-compose up` you must also be careful to avoid port conflicts or exhausting system resources.

 Additionally, Worktrees can't share the same branch (e.g. can't have two different Worktrees pointing to `main` branch).
 Local history and memory from AI Agents will also not be shared across Worktrees.

 These are all minor issues and easily avoided.
 I myself keep the application running on a main Worktree and use it for my primary task at hand, while using separate ones for less important work.

-On the good side, using several Worktrees can speed up a lot the work for tasks that is expected to be done in parallel from start.
+On the good side, using several Worktrees can greatly speed up the work for tasks that are expected to be done in parallel from start.
 For example, when writing a new API endpoint + its front-end consumer, or writing a library + use it from the main app.

 Git Worktrees were made to enable parallel work on different branches many years ago, but looking at it today it feels like they were made for AI assisted development. 🤖